Non-congruence of homology Veech groups in genus two: The Special Linear Group over square quadratic orders

 As usual, a subgroup $\Gamma \subset \SL_2(\OD)$ is called a \textbf{congruence subgroup}, if it contains a principal congruence subgroup.
-The two most examples of congruence subgroups which we will be interested in are
+The two most impotant examples of congruence subgroups which we are interested in are

 and